Table of Contents

 Your Twins at 16 Weeks – Height & Weight

 By 16 weeks your twins will measure about 11cm long and weigh about 100 grams each.
 They are now roughly the size of an avocado.

-The clever little things will have learnt to grasp, suck, swallow and even yawn.
+The clever little things will have learned to grasp, suck, swallow and even yawn.
 You may also start to feel them hiccupping.

-In the next couple of weeks their vocal chords will be fully formed too.
+In the next couple of weeks, their vocal cords will be fully formed too.
 It’s incredible that about now they’re also learning to breathe.